-- Cisco ISE virtual machine deployed on VMware cloud in Amazon Web Services (AWS): Cisco ISE can be hosted on software-defined data center (SDDC) provided by VMware Cloud on AWS.
-Ensure that appropriate security group policies are configured on VMware Cloud (under Networking and Security Security > Gateway Firewall Settings) to enable reachability to on-premises deployment, required devices and services. - Cisco ISE virtual machine deployed on Azure VMware Solution (AVS): AVS runs VMware workloads natively on Microsoft Azure, where Cisco ISE can be hosted as VMware virtual machine.
+- VMware Cloud on Amazon Web Services (AWS): Host Cisco ISE on a software-defined data center offered by VMware Cloud on AWS.
+Configure the appropriate security group policies on VMware Cloud (in the Networking and Security > Security > Gateway Firewall Settings window) to enable reachability to on-premises deployments, and other required devices and services. - Azure VMware Solution: Azure VMware Solution runs VMware workloads natively on Microsoft Azure.
+You can host Cisco ISE as a VMware virtual machine. - Google Cloud VMware Engine: The Google Cloud VMware Engine runs software-defined data centers by VMware.
+You can host Cisco ISE as a VMware virtual machine using the VMware Engine.